-- Dip your tootsies in the Danube river at the Abbey’s stoney beach.
+Dip your tootsies in the Danube river at the Abbey’s stoney beach.

 Keep in mind that if it’s a dry summer, the Danube might be too shallow for ship traffic.
 In which case, you jump back in your car and drive directly to Weltenburg.
 If you still have time, I absolutely recommend visiting the falconry park at the medieval castle of Rosenburg.
 It’s a great show – and their museum and restaurant are both excellent.

 The Zugspitze is the highest mountain peak in Germany (2962m).
 I can’t describe how breathtaking the views are from here!
 It’s horrendously expensive for a day trip, but I promise it will be an experience you’ll never forget!